mwaskom/seaborn/doc/nextgen/index.rst

 Over the past year, I have been developing an entirely new interface for making plots with seaborn.
 The new interface is designed to be declarative, compositional and extensible.
-If successful, it will both greatly expand the space of plots that can be created with seaborn while making the experience of doing so simpler and more delightful.
+If successful, it will greatly expand the space of plots that can be created with seaborn while making the experience of using it simpler and more delightful.

-To make that concrete, here is how you make a `hello world example <http://seaborn.pydata.org/introduction.html#our-first-seaborn-plot>`__ with the new interface:
+To make that concrete, here is a `hello world example <http://seaborn.pydata.org/introduction.html#our-first-seaborn-plot>`__ with the new interface: